SSGL-SEP/t-sne_cruncher/docs/audio_concatenator_usage.md

 ### Input options

 * `-i / --input` The folder that contains the audio files to concatenate.
 Defaults to the current working directory.
 * `-o / --output` The file name for the output.
-Defauls to concatenated_sounds.blob, which is what the Speech Explorer search for.
+Defaults to concatenated_sounds.blob, which is what the Speech Explorer search for.
 * `-e / --ext` The file extension of the files to be concatenated.
 Defaults to mp3.
 * `-c / --convert` Converts the audio files to the format specified by `--ext` using the [ffmpeg](https://ffmpeg.org/) encoder. __Note:__ ffmpeg must be installed on the system in order to use this.